n-prat/sc-keymap-rs/README.md

   - TODO on another layer: draw text field directly on top of the corresponding physical buttons
     - the text field `id` MUST be eg `button123`
     - the text field `label` does not really matter, but it it easier if it is the same as `id`
+    - TODO? improve? otehr way?
+For now the text `stroke` SHOULD be transparent == nothing
+    - but the text MUST be visible!
+Else the bbox computation won't work.
   - NOTE: for now the layers and visibility of the buttons/texts do not matter
 - an exported `xml` eg `layout_vkb_custom_v1_exported.xml` from Star Citizen containing the keybinds
 - example: if the keybind in `xml` is `js1_button5`, the `pdf` MUST have a label `button5`(or `js1_button5`)